Through the oak forests to the Notre-Dame de Bellevue chapel

 Direct descent to the village.

 You should oil your knees well for the last section, as the descent is very steep and rugged.
-The slope is constant: you cover 230 meters in altitude over a distance of 1,7 km.
+The slope is constant: you cover 230 metres in altitude over a distance of 1,7 km.
 The old Way of the Cross only exists with a few stations at the top.

 Half way down the path widens and later it is also paved.
 Below, after the cypresses and at the wayside cross, we turn left back to the village.